lewa-j/hlbsp-converter/README.md

 * `-lm <number>` - set a lightmap atlas size
 * `-skip_sky` - exclude polygons with 'sky' texture from export
-* `-lstyle <number>|all` - export lightmap with a specified lightstyle index or all lightyles in one
+* `-lstyle <number>|all` - export lightmap with a specified lightstyle index or all lightyles in one.
+* `-uint16` - sets index buffer type to usigned short.
+Useful for old mobile GPU without GL_OES_element_index_uint.
+Will split models into smaller meshes if required.

 ## Dependencies (already included)